 Even though it may not save a life that time, and even though it’s the 15th time you did it that day, it’s the first time for that patient and it just may be the moment that matters most.

-In other words, heroes choose to make people feel how much they care.
+In other words, “Hero” goes to those who choose to make people feel how much they care.